Turtle6665/QR-marklet/README.md

 ## How to use ?
 When you are on a page, just click on the bookmark, and it automatically shows the current URL as a QRcode.
 You can change the URL as you want using the text area.</br>
 When you have finished, just use the "X" button to close the popup window.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+Thanks to :

+- datalog for it's MIT licensed [Pure javascript QR Code generator](https://github.com/datalog/qrcode-svg)